Roboblox-flex/web-sprint-challenge-applied-javascript/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. What is the DOM?
+What is the DOM?
+an interface that shows you the HTML document as a tree structure.
+Each node is an object representing a part of the document.
+The DOM is a representation of the HTML document

-2. What is an event?
+What is an event?
+actions that are triggered by the user that change of the DOM.

-3. What is an event listener?
+What is an event listener?
+a function that handles events.
+And triggers other events.

-4. Why would we convert a NodeList into an Array?
+Why would we convert a NodeList into an Array?
+To iterate through the data.

-5. What is a component?
+What is a component?
+A fully functional and independent piece of code.
+Tha can be reuseed.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.